Industrial Food Freeze Dryer Guide

 Calculate Required Capacity by Wet Material, Not Dried Product

-Many buyers confuse wet material capacity with final dried product capacity.
-However, in freeze drying, final output depends on the moisture content of the raw material.
+However, many buyers confuse wet material capacity with final dried product capacity.
+In freeze drying, final output depends on the moisture content of the raw material.

 Match Capacity to Production Stage